CMS PYTHIA 8 colour reconnection tunes based on underlying-event data: Introduction

-None of the MPI processes or the CR models are completely determined from first principles, and they all include free parameters.
-A specified set of such parameters that is adjusted to better fit some aspects of the data is referred to as a ``tune''.
-This paper presents results from two tunes, which make use of the QCD-inspired~\cite{Christiansen:2015yqa} and the gluon-move~\cite{Argyropoulos:2014zoa} CR models.
-The new CR tunes presented are based on the default CMS \PYTHIAviii tune CP5~\cite{Sirunyan:2019dfx}.
+{\tolerance=800 This paper presents results from two tunes, which make use of the QCD-inspired~\cite{Christiansen:2015yqa} and the gluon-move~\cite{Argyropoulos:2014zoa} CR models.
+The new CR tunes presented are based on the default CMS \PYTHIAviii tune CP5.
 Along with the CP5 tune, which is derived from the MPI-based CR model, the performance of the new CR tunes (CP5-CR1 and CP5-CR2 defined below) is studied using several observables.
-These tunes can be used for the evaluation of the uncertainties due to CR effects, and deepening the understanding of the CR mechanism.
+These tunes can be used for the evaluation of the uncertainties due to CR effects, and deepening the understanding of the CR mechanism. }

 The paper is organised as follows.
 In Section 2, the different colour reconnection models implemented in \PYTHIAviii and used in this study are introduced.
 In Section 3, the tuning strategy is explained in detail and the parameters of the new tunes are presented.
-Section 4 shows a selection of validation plots related to observables measured at $\sqrt{s}=1.96$, 7, 8, and 13\TeV compared with the predictions of the new tunes.
+Section 4 shows a selection of validation plots related to observables measured at $\sqrt{s}=1.96$, 7, 8, and 13\TeV by various experiments compared with the predictions of the new tunes.
 In Section 5 a study of the uncertainty in the top quark mass \topmass measurement because of the CR modelling is presented before summarising the results in Section 6.